Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 A woman’s view – and a doctor’s too

-In this film clip listen to Catherine and Emily explaining what is important to them in how they receive difficult news and a response from Dr Page about how it can be upsetting for professionals too.
+In this film clip, listen to Catherine and Emily explaining what is important to them in how they receive difficult news.
+You can also hear from Dr Page about how these conversations can be upsetting for professionals too.

 A woman’s view – and a doctor’s too video